 Our ability to sequence genomes, essentially identifying all components of our DNA, combined with big data analysis and technologies that will allow us to edit DNA, portend profound implications for generational health and well-being.

 The impact on family members, family dynamics, and family offices is inestimable.
 Trustees and advisors will have fiduciary responsibility to assist their clients negotiating these deeply personal technologies, which raise unprecedented questions and ethical quandaries.

-Family offices must employ a bespoke approach, incorporating personal values, mores, culture, and the law, all essential components of decision-making in this new world of reading and writing biology.
+Families and their advisors must employ a bespoke approach, incorporating personal values, mores, culture, behavioral understanding, and the law, all essential components of decision-making in this new world of reading and writing biology.

-The summit represents the beginning of necessary critical conversation and planning for imminent disruptive technology, and offers unique opportunity to dialogue with scientists of the highest caliber and other global families.
+The summit represents the continuation of necessary critical conversation about imminent disruptive technology, and offers unique opportunity to dialogue with scientists of the highest caliber and other global families.